Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 17: Avoid Storing Credentials in the Terraform Code

-Terraform requires the credentials to your cloud account in order to provision resources in the cloud.
-The information that Terraform requires for authentication is generally sensitive information that should always be kept hidden seeing as it grants access to your services.
-AWS access key and secret key, for example, should not be stored in plain text format in Terraform configuration files since Terraform stores the state file locally by default in unencrypted JSON form.
-This means that anyone with access to the project files can view the secrets.
+Terraform requires the credentials to your cloud account to provision resources in the cloud.
+The information that Terraform requires for authentication is generally sensitive and should always be kept hidden, seeing as it grants access to your services.
+For example, AWS access key and secret key should not be stored in plain text format in Terraform configuration files since Terraform stores the state file locally by default in unencrypted JSON form.
+This means anyone accessing the project files can view the secrets.

-Also, never commit secrets to source control, including in Terraform configuration.
+Also, secrets should never be committed to source control, including in Terraform configuration.
 Instead, upload them to Secret Management Systems like HashiCorp Vault, AWS Secrets Manager, and AWS Param Store before you reference them.

 As can be seen in the following example, the username and password are passed in plain text format.
 This should be avoided.